I talk on tips on facing rejection when you failed your job interview.

 My dark future.

-I imagine that I would accept the rejection with a grace and nonchalant attitude but it seems like I overestimate my resistance towards rejection.
+I imagine that I would accept the rejection with grace and nonchalant attitude but it seems like I overestimate my resistance towards rejection.
 Being rejected does not feel nice.
 It left me feeling bitter that I don’t have any mood to continue blogging or writing anything.

 Nah, of course, I’m not.

 I have this mentality that whenever I did something like job interviews or entering a competition, as long as I gain valuable lessons and experiences from it,

 it’s my win.

 IT’S OKAY TO FEEL HURT BUT IT’S NOT OKAY TO GIVE UP